Guide to what’s on in London this Halloween 2018

 - 3 November : The Beautiful And Damned – A Halloween Costume Party

 SweetArt present a Halloween costume party in the crypt of a Gothic church.
 Expect art, cocktails, spooky performances and storytelling, live music and a sweet treat gory banquet.
 6pm-2am.
 Tickets: £10.
 Vout-O-Reenee’s, 30 Prescot Street, Whitechapel, E1 8BB.
 Nearest station: Tower Hill or Aldgate.
 For tickets, visit Eventbrite.

-Posted on 14 Oct 2018, in Bars, Entertainment, Families, Festivals, Film, London, Nightlife and tagged Families, half-term, Halloween, London, October 2018, Things to do in London, What's On Guide.
+Posted on 14 Oct 2018, in bars, Entertainment, Families, Festivals, Film, London, Nightlife and tagged half-term, Halloween, Things to do in London, What's On Guide.
 Bookmark the permalink.
 3 Comments.